prestidigitation/groupme_image_downloader/README.md

 groupme_image_downloader
 ========================

-Python app for downloading all images from a GroupMe group's transcript using the GroupMe API
+Python app for parsing a text file for urls, then downloading all images from those urls.
+Saves parsed image urls into one text file and non-image urls into another text file.